The character of debate in the UK has been appalling and full of disinformation – its mediocrity has illuminated the dire state of British politics.

 What we have today is a large mass of the electorate that have little if any representation, leaving the door wide open for Farage and others to capture, which over time will see a massive transformation in British politics.

-It is in part for the reasons above – for a better Britain and one that hopefully and over time serves the most disadvantaged in society that I have voted Out today.
-Although it may not be the solution to the UK’s grave and serious structural and economic challenges it is, however, an attempt to reclaim a semblance of representation for those who have suffered from the disastrous policies of existing and previous Governments that have done little to fix the UK’s huge social iniquities.
+It is in part for the reasons above – for a better Britain and one that hopefully and over time serves the most disadvantaged in society that the people of Britain voted Out today.
+Although it may not be the solution to the UK’s grave and serious structural and economic challenges it is, however, an attempt to reclaim a semblance of representation for those who have suffered from the disastrous policies of existing and previous Governments that have done little to fix the UK’s huge social inequalities.